open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ![Clicking on "Manager"](images/edit-vi-nation-manager.png "Dashboard in your localhost")

-Next, click on "Sync with Nation".
+Next, click on "Manage Sync".

 ![Clicking on "Sync with Nation"](images/vi-nation-sync.png "Community Manage Page in your localhost")